3 Series

 n

 The alternating ±-signs give the series its name.
-For us, however, the behavior of the sequence (s
+Consider the behavior of the sequence of partial

 n